To download our leaflet click here.

 One of the central areas of work comprises the preparation and publication of the Austrian Spatial Development Concept.
-The current Austrian Spatial Development Concept (“ÖREK 2011”) was published in 2011 and covers a planning period of around ten years.
-Guided by the key theme of “Space for All”, it is a strategic instrument for overall spatial development in Austria.
+The current Austrian Spatial Development Concept (“ÖREK 2030”) was published in 2021 and covers a planning period of around ten years.
+Guided by the key theme of “Need for Transformation”, it is a strategic instrument for overall spatial development in Austria.

-When ÖREK 2011 was adopted, the concept of ÖREK Partnerships was also introduced as an instrument to bring together all relevant partners to work out the content in more detail and develop approaches to solutions.
+Based on the previous ÖREK 2011, the concept of ÖREK Partnerships was introduced as an instrument to bring together all relevant partners to work out the content in more detail and develop approaches to solutions.
 The aim was to increase the focus of ÖREK 2011 on implementation and effectiveness.

 Moreover, its tasks include creating basic planning materials for Austria’s spatial development policy (e.g. “ÖROK Forecasts”).
 The outcome of the work of the experts can be presented in the form of ÖROK Recommendations which also find acceptance at the political level.